 This isn’t good.

-“Look, friends, I’m lost, yes, but I’m a stranger here, just come for the Choosing.
-Well, I’ll be Chosen myself for sure, and what then?
-Why be unpleasant?”
-Tan said.
+“I’m lost, yes, a stranger here just come for the Choosing.
+Why, I’ll be Chosen myself and what then?
+Must we be unpleasant?”

 “Yeah, Chosen, how much, how much?
-Heh heh!!”
-Piping Dan joined in.
+Heh heh!”

 Quite suddenly he found himself face down in the mud, ears ringing from the blow to the back of his head.

 “Chosen don’t know what’s what is all, like Big Tom say,” said Piping Dan.

-“I like you lad, I really do, so I’m not going to kill you now.
-Maybe later.
+“I like you, lad, I really do.
+So we won’t kill you now.
+Later, perhaps.
 Who knows?
-I ain’t no charmer to read the stars,” said Big Tom.
-“I’m just a simple man, making his way in the wide world.
-I won’t kill you, but what you need, lad, is an education, a real learnin’ about what’s up, and what’s down.
+I ain’t no charmer to read the stars.
+I’m just a simple man, making his way in the wide world.
+But what you need, lad, is an education, a lesson ‘bout what’s up and what’s down.
 For real.”